A Beginner’s Guide to Science Communication Opportunities in Canada

 - Writing science-related articles for your campus newspaper (such as The Varsity’s science section and The Medium) or interning at local newspapers, where you can cover pressing issues or recent findings in the local scientific community.

-- Other unpaid writing platforms include Science Borealis, the EEB Quarterly, Sister, the Royal Canadian Institute for Science, and Evidence for Democracy.
+- Other unpaid writing platforms include Science Borealis, the EEB Quarterly, Sister, and blogs hosted by organizations such as the Royal Canadian Institute for Science, and Evidence for Democracy.

 - If you’d prefer a more academic (but still unpaid) approach, you can turn to pitching pieces to The Conversation (where you must be a current academic or be a supervised PhD student).